isomerpages/moe-angmokiosec/_amksian-experience/2025 Sec One Registration/General Discipline & School Attire Matters.md

-Students are to wear the school socks and white canvas school shoes.
+Students are to wear the school socks and white canvas shoes.

 **Girls**